Have you been the victim of a high value fraud?

 Why instruct Brett Wilson LLP?

 Our London-based team of litigation solicitors is highly experienced in the recovery of assets from fraudsters.
 We will give you practical and realistic advice about your prospects of recovering your losses.
 If we advise you to proceed, then we will assemble the best possible team with which to attack your case.
 Our specialist civil fraud solicitors have extensive experience in providing expert legal advice and representation for victims of fraud and have a proven track record of recovering funds.

 How do I Instruct Brett Wilson LLP?

 You should contact one of our team to discuss your case and arrange a preliminary consultation.
 At the consultation we will advise you on the proceedings, talk through the relevant practical and legal issues, and set out your options.
 We will review relevant documentation ahead of the consultation.
 The consultation will help you understand your position and allow you to make an informed decision about what action to take.
 We will provide you with details of our fee structure.

-Consultations take place in our London offices or by Teams/Zoom/Skype or telephone.
-We can also travel to you.
+Consultations take place in our London offices or by Teams, Zoom or telephone.

 To request a consultation please send us an email, complete our online enquiry form or call us on 020 7183 8950.
 If emailing or using the online form, please provide a short outline of your situation.

 Details of the cost of a consultation will be provided following your enquiry.